 With the exception of weeks set aside for the test, student presentations or peer review, you are expected to attend two lectures a week and do the notebook readings.
-Also, we will have tutorial discussions about course themes during weeks five and ten.
+Also, we will have tutorial discussions about course themes during weeks three, four and five.
 You are expected to give a brief presentation about your essay topic during tutorials in week twelve.
 Attendance at lectures and tutorials is not mandatory.
-However, you will find it difficult to pass the In-Class Test in week eleven if you have not attended most lectures.
+However, you will find it difficult to pass the course if you have not attended most lectures.

 WEEK ONE What is "Gender"?
-July 15&16

-Moira Gatens, "A Critique of the Sex/Gender Distinction."
-Imaginary Bodies Ethics, Power and Corporeality London: Routledge, 1996: 3-20.
+Moira Gatens,.
+"A Critique of the Sex/Gender Distinction."
+Imaginary Bodies Ethics, Power and Corporeality London: Routledge, 1996: 3-20